Bikram-Keshari/jsdoc101/README.md

 JSDoc is used to make your JavaScript API code comments much better.

-Usually it is known as documentaion comments, as you can generate beautiful document out of it.
+Usually, it is known as documentation comments, as you can generate beautiful documents out of it.

+> The awesome thing is most of the popular IDEs and Editors support it by default.
+Like in VS Code, after adding JSDoc tags you can hover upon the doclet to view its documentation.

-> supports TypeScript as well.
+> Supports TypeScript as well.

 > Just have a look at the _index.js_ file before getting started.